Sushant Acharya

 • Acharya, S., Sharma, S.R., Upreti, B.R. & Matthys, M-L. (2021).
 Why Nepal’s Main Agricultural Export Product, Large Cardamom, Does not Reach the World Market.
 Springer Nature Business and Economics.
 Vol 1

-• Acharya, S., Subedi, R. & Shrestha, H. (2016).
-Need of Recognition of Traditional Institution and Use of Indigenous Knowledge in Climate Change Adaptation: A Case-study in Mustang District, Nepal.
+• Acharya, S., Subedi, R. & Shrestha, H. (2017).
+Need of Recognition of Traditional Institution and Use of Indigenous Knowledge in Climate Change Adaptation: A Case study in Mustang District, Nepal.
 Nepal Journal of Environmental Science.
 Vol. 4.
-1, 2016, pp. 53-62.
-Central Department of Environmental Studies: Tribhuwan University
+No. 1, pp. 53-62

 • Acharya, S. & Upreti, B.R.
 (2015).
 Equity, Inclusion and Conflict in Community Based Forest Management: A Case in Salghari Community Forest of Nepal.
 Dhaulagiri Journal of Sociology and Anthropology.
-9, 2015, pp. 209-223 Tribhuwan University: Nepal
+Vol. 9, pp. 209-223

 • Acharya, S. & Khatri, D. B. (2013).
 Payment for Watershed Services as a Tool to Resolve Drinking Water Problem of Municipalities: A Case of Baglung Municipality.
-In Proceedings of the International Conference on Forests, People and Climate: Changing Paradigm, 284-296 Pokhara: Nepal
+In Proceedings of the International Conference on Forests, People and Climate: Changing Paradigm, pp. 284-296 Pokhara

 Related Links